-‘Should I get a home inspection?’ is actually a question for a lot of buyers, but I don’t understand why anyone wouldn’t want one.
+The answer to ‘Should I get a home inspection?’ should always be yes, no doubt about it.
 It’s a trivial amount of money to spend for some real peace of mind, and an inspection can save a buyer thousands of dollars if things are uncovered.

-I’d never advise against getting an inspection but sometimes market forces make it impossible to secure a property with an inspection condition, or any conditions for that matter.
-This was the case in the multiple offer environment we saw in the spring of 2017.
+I’m a firm believer in being cautious and thorough so I’d never advise against getting an inspection.
+Unfortunately market forces can make it almost impossible to secure a property with an inspection condition, or any conditions for that matter.
+We’ve been in this situation for the last several years and in 2017 as well.

-Nevertheless the vast majority of my offers have inspection conditions.
-No doubt we’ve lost out on a few properties because of this.
-But I’m pretty certain several of my clients who answered ‘yes’ to the question ‘Should I get a home inspection?’ are pretty happy having spent four or five hundred dollars.
+When market conditions allow for it the vast majority of my buyer offers have an inspection condition.
+Several of my clients who’ve answered ‘yes’ to the question ‘Should I get a home inspection?’ are pretty happy having spent the four or five hundred dollars.

 In one property the inspection uncovered some significant roof and siding issues.
 In two other cases asbestos was found.
-Lastly a supposedly rewired house had knob and tube hidden away between floors.
+Lastly, a supposedly rewired house had knob and tube wiring hidden away in between floors.

 If significant issues are uncovered a buyer has the option of abandoning the deal, renegotiating on price or having the seller remedy the deficiencies.
 We’ve done all three of these things at one time or another, saving my clients tens of thousands of dollars as a result.